suesdesign/website-accessibility-tools/README.md

 ```

-An example website is included with example styles.
+An example website is included with example styles as CSS and SASS files.

 An example site is at: http://accessibility.suesdesign.co.uk